dddrrreee/cs240lx-24spr/labs/12-interleave-checker/README.md

     add, subtract, multiply) it can't affect B().
 (And vice versa.)

     Thus we only need to switch on memory or synchornization operations.
+    To do this you can decode the instruction that was interrupted and only switch if it was a memory or sync operation.
+You already have some idea of how to decode instructions from the JIT labs: in our case we don't need to know the exact instruction, just that it does memory.

   - Speed: the number of paths grows exponentially with the number of switches.
 The standard way to handle this is to hash the memory state and if you get to the same program point with the same state, prune execution.

-    As a crude method you could side-step the need to know what memory locations are being read or written by hashing the register set.
+    As a crude method you could side-step the need to know what memory locations are being read or written by hashing the register set for each thread and prune when the remaining context switches are  the same (or fewer) than a previous state.